Starting Monday, November 2nd, the fourth phase of renovations to the Town’s dune crossovers along Jupiter’s beachfront will commence. Read on...

 - There are wheelchair accessible beach access points at Carlin Park, DuBois Park, and Ocean Cay Park.

 - Jupiter has dog-friendly beach areas.
-There is a 2.5 mile stretch of beach from beach marker #25 (Marcinski Road) north to beach marker #59 (on the south end of Carlin Park) where well-behaved dogs are welcome.
-More information about our dog-friendly beaches can be found here.
+There is a 2.5 mile stretch of beach from beach marker #25 (Marcinski Road) north to beach marker #57 (Carlin Park property line) where well-behaved dogs are welcome.
+More information about our dog-friendly beaches can be found here for info on dogs on the beach for info on dogs on the beach .

 - Remember that you are in nature, and you may need to keep an eye out for critters such as sea lice and jellyfish.
 Use the quick links to the right for more information about these native beach dwellers.